nicklasb/Controller/README.md

 # Controller

 This is a central unit for managing and collecting data from sensors using:
-* Wake on GPIO, then BLE for low-power situations and alarms.
-* LGVL-driven touch TFT for interaction -- Added
+* LGVL-driven touch TFT for interaction -- Done
-* Competent multi-core usage for maximal performance and stability -- Added
+* Competent multi-core usage for maximal performance and stability -- Done
 * BLE for common, always-on situations -- WIP
 * GSM SMS reporting and control -- TBA
 * GPS for positioning -- TBA